clening/MastodonPrivacyGuide/README.md

 Based on the kinds of leeway that admins of instances get, and some recent decisions, notably the 2019 _Fashion ID_ case (CJEU, C-40/17 - Fashion ID), instance admins are _likely_ to be seen as controllers or at least joint controllers.

 [^6]: I absolutely get that this is hard, because once data is shared with other servers/users, it may be effectively impossible to claw it back. ## I would love some additional insights here on the standards to provide a better set of suggestions.
+[^7] Given how some locations like the US are turning ever hostile towards the rights of LGBTQ+ people and women seeking reproductive care, these concerns may also extend if you're operating a support/dating network, or an 'underground railroad' type service for women seeking reproductive care.
+[^8]: For example, they rely on a law that is totally inapplicable to non-EU institutions and government bodies (https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2018.295.01.0039.01.ENG&toc=OJ:L:2018:295:TOC)